buggyrace/buggy-race-about/docs/buggy-editor/running-replit.md

 The great thing about using a service like this is that the development environment is ready-to-go: no setup needed by the students.

-Because it's in the cloud, a student who is only working on pythonanywhere must be online to work.
+Because it's in the cloud, a student who is only working on Replit must be online to work.

 The basic service described here is free.

 {: .rhul}
 In the first year of running this project (2020), we were in full UK Covid lockdown.
-We used replit as the fall-back for students who did not have hardware that supported local installation of a Python environment (although it turned out some preferred to work this way anyway).
-That's why, from the start, the buggy editor repo has contained a `.replit` config file which helps streamline replit set-up.
+We used Replit as the fall-back for students who did not have hardware that supported local installation of a Python environment (although it turned out some preferred to work this way anyway).
+That's why, from the start, the buggy editor repo has contained a `.replit` config file which helps streamline Replit set-up.

 {: .screenshot}
 ![Screenshot of Replit running buggy-race-editor](/docs/img/screenshots/replit-buggy-racing.png)